About Honors Courses

 Honors US History to 1877

 This course will examine history not as a bunch of “names and dates” but as a series of arguments.
-For each class we’ll read opposing arguments about a historical issue or period, along with primary sources, and explore the topic through discussion and debate.
-The goal of the course is to foster analysis, not memorization.
+For each class we’ll read opposing arguments about a historical issue or period, along with primary sources, which will allow students to analyze history, not memorize it.
+Instead of lecture, class periods will include discussion, debate, close reading of primary sources, and activities aimed at making interpretive connections between the past and the present.

 Professor Robert W. Holmes